maovidal/buildroot_pi_swupdate/README.md

 ## Under the hood

-[U-Boot][uboot] is needed here to being in charge to decide which set to use.
+[tryboot][tryboot] is a Raspberry Pi native mechanism responsible to switch partitions at boot time when asked by a previous reboot.

-[SWUpdate][swupdate] on the other hand, is in charge to provide the image update mechanism and the webpage interface.
+[SWUpdate][swupdate] on the other hand, is in charge of providing:
+- A webpage to receive the new image.
+- The update mechanism including its completion (making it permanent) once restarted and proved correct.

 The following partitions will be created on the device's eMMC:

-- `ubootenv_a`: An image that contains instructions for U-Boot when the set A is the working one.
-- `ubootenv_b`: An image that contains instructions for U-Boot when the set B is the working one.
 - `boot_a`: An image that contains the boot information when the set A is the working one.
 - `boot_b`: An image that contains the boot information when the set B is the working one.
 - `persistent`: a small non volatile VFAT partition to keep the results of the state / transition of the image and other information that should be kept among restarts.